oengmengthong/animation-effect-no-library/README.md

 	2. Follow the folder template and rules.
 	3. Keep the demo self-contained and documented in its README.md.
 	4. Submit PR with a short preview GIF (optional).

-⸻

-Want me to scaffold the folders and placeholder files for all 100 items too?
-I can generate the full tree and boilerplate in one go.